Data Poisoning Attacks to Local Differential Privacy Protocols: Countermeasures

+\myparatight{Overall results} Table \ref{tab:defense} shows the experimental results with no countermeasure, normalization, detection, and combined countermeasure, where $\beta=0.05$ and $r=10$.
 We observe that the countermeasures are effective in some scenarios.
-For example, for OUE and $r=10$, combining the two countermeasures leads to an overall gain of -2e-16 for MGA, which means that the estimated frequency of the target items is even smaller than the one before attack.
+For example, for OUE, combining the two countermeasures leads to an overall gain of -2e-16 for MGA, which means that the estimated total frequency of the target items is even smaller than the one before attack.
 However, the countermeasures are ineffective in other scenarios.
-For instance, when $r=10$, MGA can still achieve a large overall gain of 0.43 for OLH even if both countermeasures are used.
-Moreover, when $r=1$, detecting fake users is not effective for OUE and OLH at all, with false negative rates of 1.0.
-This is because the perturbed binary vectors from the fake users do not have abnormal frequent item sets when the number of target items is small.
-As a result, after normalization, MGA to OUE and OLH can still achieve overall gains of 0.09 and 0.10, respectively.
-Our results show that new defense mechanisms are needed to defend against our data poisoning attacks.
+For instance, MGA can still achieve a large overall gain of 0.43 for OLH even if both countermeasures are used.
+Normalization can reduce the overall gains of all the three attacks for the three protocols except RPA for OLH.
+However, MGA still achieves large overall gains after normalization.
+Detecting fake users is ineffective for RPA because RPA randomly samples perturbed values in the encoded space for the fake users and thus the perturbed values do not have meaningful statistical patterns.
+When the countermeasures are used, MGA is still the most effective attack in most cases.
+Therefore, we focus on MGA and further study the impact of $\beta$ and $r$ on the countermeasure effectiveness.